nguyenhoamy1602/ImagineMelbourne/Bot/CodeSnippet.md

 ```

 ### Step 3: Get Your Bot to Tweet What You Want ###

+Go to [LUIS](https://www.luis.ai/applications/) to create new intent "Tweet", publish it several times!

 ```
 .matches('Tweet', (session, args) => {
     session.send("OK, I'll connect you to your Twitter account");